hlissner/evil-snipe/README.md

   * Highlight matches if `evil-snipe-search-highlight` is non-nil.
   * Incrementally highlight matches as you type if `evil-snipe-search-incremental-highlight` is non-nil.
-  * `evil-snipe-scope` controls the scope of searches. `'line` mimics vim-seek while `'visible` or `'buffer` mimics vim-sneak.
-See variable for other options.
+  * `evil-snipe-scope` controls the scope of searches.
+Use `'line` to mimic vim-seek and `'visible` or `'buffer` to mimic vim-sneak.
+See variable for other options and better explanations.
   * `evil-snipe-count-scope`
     * If nil, `count` will specify how many times to repeat the command (e.g.
       `3shi` will find the 3rd 'hi').